syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 ---
-title: "OracleDB Data Binding in Blazor Pivot Table Component | Syncfusion"
+title: "Oracle database Data Binding in Blazor Pivot Table Component | Syncfusion"
 component: "Pivot Table"
-description: "Learn how to bind data from a OracleDB in the Syncfusion Blazor Pivot Table and more."
+description: "Learn how to bind data from a Oracle database in the Syncfusion Blazor Pivot Table and more."
 ---

 # OracleDB Data Binding

-This section describes how to use [Oracle ManagedDataAccess Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) to retrieve data from a OracleDB and bind it to the Blazor Pivot Table.
+This section describes how to use [Oracle ManagedDataAccess Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) to retrieve data from a Oracle database and bind it to the Blazor Pivot Table.

 ## Connecting a OracleDB to a Syncfusion Blazor Pivot Table

 **1.** Create a simple Blazor Pivot Table by following the **"Getting Started"** documentation [link](../getting-started).

-**2.** To connect a OracleDB using the Oracle ManagedDataAccess Core in our application, we need to install the [Oracle.ManagedDataAccess.Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) NuGet package.
+**2.** To connect a Oracle Server using the Oracle ManagedDataAccess Core in our application, we need to install the [Oracle.ManagedDataAccess.Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) NuGet package.
 To do so, open the NuGet package manager of the project solution, search for the package **Oracle.ManagedDataAccess.Core** and install it.

 ![Add the NuGet package "Oracle.ManagedDataAccess.Core" to the project](../images/oracledb-nuget-package-install.png)

-**3.** Next, in the **Index.razor** page, under the **OnInitialized** method, connect to OracleDB.
+**3.** Next, in the **Index.razor** page, under the **OnInitialized** method, connect to Oracle database.
 You can get the specified database by using the **OracleConnection**.
 Following that, the **OracleCommand** is used to retrieve the desired collection from the database.
 Then populate the data collection from the **OracleCommand** into a list using the **Read** method of **OracleDataReader**.

-**4.** Finally, bind the list to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html?&_ga=2.187712492.558891908.1675655056-779654442.1675225237#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_DataSource) property in the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html?_ga=2.112723776.558891908.1675655056-779654442.1675225237) and configure the report to use the OracleDB data.
+**4.** Finally, bind the list to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewDataSourceSettings-1.html?&_ga=2.187712492.558891908.1675655056-779654442.1675225237#Syncfusion_Blazor_PivotView_PivotViewDataSourceSettings_1_DataSource) property in the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html?_ga=2.112723776.558891908.1675655056-779654442.1675225237) and configure the report to use the Oracle database data.

 ```cshtml
 @using System.Data